dkvz/dkvz-blog-backend/README.md

 The endpoint slightly changed in that it's now only deleting the files that were successfully processed from the import directory (it used to delete everything that could be parsed AFAIK).

+I do not allow removing article_url with an update (AKA setting it to null) but there are no errors if you attempt to do it.
+It's just ignored.
+TODO: Would be nice to have an error for that behavior but I can't bother for now.

 # /articles/search - POST
 I'm using a weird rate limiter on that endpoint which basically blocks (with Forbidden HTTP error) ALL searches when a certain threshold is reached.